-Each year, workers suffer approximately 125,000 caught or crushed by injuries that occur when body parts get caught between two objects or entangled with machinery.
+Each year, workers suffer approximately 125,000 caught or crush injuries that occur when body parts get caught between two objects or entangled with machinery.
 These hazards are also referred to as “pinch points.”
 The physical forces applied to a body part caught in a pinch point can vary and cause injuries ranging from bruises, cuts, and scalping to mangled and amputated body parts, and even death.

 Workers in field, industrial, and office settings are all affected by caught or crush hazards to some degree.
 Obtain training and learn about the caught/crush hazards and pinch points specific to your tasks, tools, and equipment so you can take precautions.

 Dress appropriately for work with pants and sleeves that are not too long or too loose.
 Shirts should be fitted or tucked in.
 Avoid wearing loose and dangling jewelry.
 Tie back long hair and tuck braids and ponytails behind you or into your clothing.
 Wear the appropriate, well-fitting gloves for your job.

 Look for possible pinch points before you start a task.
 Take the time to plan out your actions and decide on the necessary steps to work safely.
 Give your work your full attention.
 Most accidents occur when workers are distracted, so avoid horseplay, daydreaming, and multi-tasking on the job.
 Read and follow warning signs posted on equipment.